microsoft/rushstack.io-website/pages/api/api-extractor-model.apidocumenteditem.md

 |  --- | --- | --- |
 |  [onDeserializeInto(options, context, jsonObject)](./api-extractor-model.apidocumenteditem.ondeserializeinto.md) | <code>static</code> |  |
 |  [serializeInto(jsonObject)](./api-extractor-model.apidocumenteditem.serializeinto.md) |  |  |

-## Remarks

-This is part of the [ApiModel](./api-extractor-model.apimodel.md) hierarchy of classes, which are serializable representations of API declarations.